in

 Role Overview/Position Summary:

-The Deputy Attorney General of Unclaimed Property is responsible for examining unclaimed property claims assigned for legal review as well as guiding and advising the unclaimed property staff, claimants, and holders to ensure compliance with the Unclaimed Property statute.
+The Deputy Attorney General of UPD is responsible for examining unclaimed property claims assigned for legal review as well as guiding and advising the unclaimed property staff, claimants, and holders to ensure compliance with the Unclaimed Property statute.

 Examples of Duties